 No medical history that might, in the opinion of the attending clinician, put the patient at significant risk if he/she were to participate in this aspect of the RECOVERY trial.

-(Note: Pregnancy and breastfeeding are not specific exclusion criterion.)
+(Note: Pregnancy and breastfeeding are not specific exclusion criteria.)

 Note: Participants may undergo this second randomisation at any point after being first randomised, provided they meet the above criteria, and thus may receive up to two study treatments.
 For some participants the second randomisation may be immediately after the first but for others it may occur a few hours or days later, if and when they deteriorate.